 Harmoni will check if the number of records in all selected sources is the same.
 If they are equal, the sources you've selected will merge with the primary source.

 - If the secondary file contains a different number of records, a warning message will appear: "The selected data sources do not have the same number of records."
-In this is the case, it is best to append based on unique identifiers.
+In this case, it is best to append based on unique identifiers.

 b) Based on unique identifiers